syeed-mahmud/Chabot-Session-logger/README.md

-# Simple Chatbot with FastAPI and Streamlit
+# Simple Chatbot API with FastAPI

-A simple chatbot application with FastAPI backend, MySQL database, and Streamlit frontend.
+A simple chatbot REST API built with FastAPI backend and MySQL database.
+Test with Postman or any HTTP client.

 ## Features

 - 🆕 Generate random session IDs for new chat sessions
 - 💾 Store chat questions and answers in MySQL database
 - 🤖 Static "Working" response from chatbot
-- 🖥️ Simple Streamlit web interface
+- 🔗 REST API endpoints for easy integration
 - 📊 Chat history functionality

 ## Prerequisites